E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Experiments and results

 \subsection{Ablation}

-We aim to determine which aspects of the method contribute the most to our competitive molecule generation performance.
-In Table~\ref{table:Ablation}, FMG\textsubscript{rot} receives fields based on randomly rotated sets of atom coordinates $\m_i$ during training, FMG$_\beta$, $\beta \in \{0, 2, 5\}$ denotes the original model with various degrees of classification free guidance on the number of atoms (see Section~\ref{sec:classFreeGuid}), and FMG\textsubscript{dist} is the performance of the molecular graphs, where bonds are extracted according to bond pairwise atom distances.
-The reference alignment is the main factor that increases the neutrality metric to state-of-the-art performance, as FMG\textsubscript{rot} performance drops significantly.
-Classification guidance on the number of atoms also has a clear effect on TV\textsubscript{a}, which supports our hypothesis that having a fixed, pre-specified number of atoms in point-cloud based methods is likely the leading cause of better atom type distribution, at the expense of molecule stability.
+We determine the aspects of our method that contribute the most to our competitive performance.
+In Table~\ref{table:Ablation}, FMG\textsubscript{aug} receives augmented fields based on randomly rotated sets of atom coordinates $\{\m_i\}$ during training, FMG$_\beta$, $\beta \in \{0, 2, 5\}$ varies the degree of classification free guidance on the number of atoms (see Section~\ref{sec:classFreeGuid}), and FMG\textsubscript{dist} is the performance of the molecular graphs, where bonds are extracted according to bond pairwise atom distances, without considering $\u_b$ channels.
+The rotation alignment is the main factor that increases the neutrality metric to state-of-the-art performance, as FMG\textsubscript{aug} performance drops significantly, while classification guidance improves TV\textsubscript{a}.

-For FMG\textsubscript{dist}, we use the same lookup table from \cite{guan2023d} to determine bonds based on atom distances.
-In Table~\ref{table:Ablation}, the performance of FMG\textsubscript{dist} is remarkably good.
-This further confirms that our method generates very good conformations (having bond distances per type within acceptable margins) since it would otherwise be impossible for this method to have such high atom and molecule stability.
+For FMG\textsubscript{dist}, we determine bonds based on the lookup table from \citep{pmlr-v162-hoogeboom22a}.
+This confirms that our molecular conformations analyzed in Appendix~\ref{sec:confAnalysis} are remarkably good since the model's neutrality remains SOTA even when bonds are solely based on the atom positions $\{\m_i\}$.